XavierBerger/RPi-Monitor/docs/source/index.rst

 RPi-Monitor
 ===========

+**RPi-Monitor** is a software designed to monitor the metrics from GNU/Linux system and connected peripherals.
+It store statistic into local Round Robin Database and embed a web server allowing to display current status and statistics.
-**RPi-Monitor** is a software designed to monitor the metrics of a computer or its peripherals.
-This documentation is presenting the features provided by this tool.
-It explains how to install, configure and use it.
+This documentation is presenting the features provided by **RPi-Monitor** and explains how to install, configure and use it.

 .. toctree::
    :maxdepth: 2